Bangboom030518/M-Specification/docs/decisions.md

 - External packages!!!!
 - Module namespace conflicts (`as` required in conflicts?)
 - Do we have `true`/`false` or a `Bool` enum.
+- Do we have a return label system, like [Kotlin](https://kotlinlang.org/docs/returns.html#return-to-labels)